Botulism: Antitoxin

 Botulinum antitoxin consists of antibodies that neutralize botulinum toxin in the circulatory system by passive immunization.
 This prevents additional toxin from binding to the neuromuscular junction, but does not reverse any already inflicted paralysis.

 In adults, a trivalent antitoxin containing antibodies raised against botulinum toxin types A, B, and E is used most commonly; however, a heptavalent botulism antitoxin has also been developed and was approved by the U.S. FDA in 2013.
 In infants, horse-derived antitoxin is sometimes avoided for fear of infants developing serum sickness or lasting hypersensitivity to horse-derived proteins.
 To avoid this, a human-derived antitoxin has been developed and approved by the U.S. FDA in 2003 for the treatment of infant botulism.
-This human-derived antitoxin has been shown to be both safe and effective for the treatment of infant botulism.
+This human-derived antitoxin is both safe and effective for the treatment of infant botulism.
 However, the danger of equine-derived antitoxin to infants has not been clearly established, and one study showed the equine-derived antitoxin to be both safe and effective for the treatment of infant botulism.

-Trivalent (A,B,E) botulinum antitoxin is derived from equine sources utilizing whole antibodies (Fab and Fc portions).
+Trivalent (A, B, and E) botulinum antitoxin is derived from equine sources utilizing whole antibodies (Fab and Fc portions).
 In the United States, this antitoxin is available from the local health department via the CDC.
-The second antitoxin, heptavalent (A,B,C,D,E,F,G) botulinum antitoxin, is derived from "despeciated" equine IgG antibodies which have had the Fc portion cleaved off leaving the F(ab')2 portions.
+The second antitoxin, heptavalent (A, B, C, D, E, F, G) botulinum antitoxin, is derived from "despeciated" equine IgG antibodies which have had the Fc portion cleaved off, leaving the F(ab')2 portions.
 This less immunogenic antitoxin is effective against all known strains of botulism where not contraindicated.